oschneid/HS2020-hugo-netlify-CMS-test/site/content/attending/registration.md

 description: Register for Haptics Symposium 2020 now!
 weight: 2
 ---
-We are excited to welcome the worldwide haptics community to Washington, DC for the 2020 Haptics Symposium.
-This page explains how conference registration will work this year, and will also include a link to the registration website when it opens.
+We are excited to welcome the worldwide haptics community to Washington, DC for the 2020 Haptics Symposium!
+To register, [click here to visit the registration site](http://www.cvent.com/d/kyqc6d/1Q)!
+Participants may register for the full conference or for a single day.
+Note that this year there is an early bird deadline, in addition to standard and onsite deadlines.

 ![Smiling student volunteers welcome attendees](/img/slide-image-6-crop.jpg)